157th Infantry Regiment "Liguria": Cold War

 On 1 April 1947 the 157th Infantry Regiment "Liguria" was reformed in Genoa and on 1 January 1951 the regiment was assigned to the Infantry Division "Cremona".
 The regiment consisted of a command, a command company, four battalions, and an anti-tank company.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 June 1975 the regiment's II and III battalions were disbanded.
-On 1 August the I Battalion left the regiment and moved from Genoa to Diano Castello, where it was renamed on 15 November 1975 26th Infantry Battalion "Bergamo".
-On 29 October 1975, the 157th Infantry Regiment "Liguria" was disbanded and on the same date the regiment's IV Battalion in Novi Ligure was renamed 157th Motorized Infantry Battalion "Liguria" and assigned the flag and traditions of the 157th Infantry Regiment "Liguria".
+On 1 August 1975, the regiment's I Battalion became an autonomous unit and moved from Genoa to Diano Castello, where the battalion was used to form the Recruits Training Battalion "Centauro", which on 15 November 1975 was renamed 26th Infantry Battalion "Bergamo".
+On 29 October 1975, the 157th Infantry Regiment "Liguria" was disbanded and the next day the regiment's IV Battalion in Novi Ligure became an autonomous unit and was renamed 157th Motorized Infantry Battalion "Liguria".
 The battalion consisted of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
+At the time the battalion fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).
 On 30 October 1975 the Infantry Division "Cremona" was reduced to Motorized Brigade "Cremona".

+On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 157th Infantry Regiment "Liguria" to the 157th Motorized Infantry Battalion "Liguria".